bruth/rita/README.md

 ## Usage

-### Setup
+### Type Registry

-Rita comes with a type registry which provides a [de]serialization transparency as well as providing consistency of usage.
+Rita comes with an opt-in, but recommended, type registry which provides [de]serialization transparency as well as providing consistency of usage.
 Fundamentally, we are defining names and mapping them to concrete types.

 Given a couple of types in a domain model: